LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.310.0
+*Released*: 17 March 2023
+* withQueryModels to separate query to get the totalCount from the query to get the model data rows
+  * loadRows query to always use includeTotalCount false and then conditionally make a second query with includeTotalCount true
+  * update Pagination and SelectionStatus to wait for new totalCountLoadingState
+  * PaginationInfo update to include loading check for max/rowCount text display
+  * reset totalCountLoadingState when filters change on a QueryModel since we need to reload totalRowCount
+  * add option to reloadTotalCount via loadModel() and loadAllModels()
+  * QueryModel action to resetTotalCountState for all models

 ### version 2.309.0
 *Released*: 16 March 2023
 * Fix sample field partitioning to account for media not in storage